Locations:

 Copper IUDs can be used safely for most people who have a uterus — from teenagers through people experiencing menopause.
 They shouldn’t be used if you have a copper allergy or Wilson’s disease (a rare condition that causes copper to accumulate in the body).
 Otherwise, if you’re looking for a non-hormonal, long-lasting contraception, the copper IUD may be a good fit for you.

-“Talk with your healthcare provider about your contraception options,” Dr. Freeman says.
+“Talk with your healthcare provider about your contraception options,” Dr. Freeman advises.
 “They’ll be able to advise you on what may work best for you.
 If you’re unhappy with your current method, explain what’s going on.
 They can help you find an alternative.”

 Advertisement